IndicoDataSolutions/Indico-Solutions-Toolkit/README.md

 ### Example Useage
-For scripted examples on how to use see the toolkit, see the [examples directory](https://github.com/IndicoDataSolutions/Indico-Solutions-Toolkit/tree/main/examples)
+For scripted examples on how to use the toolkit, see the [examples directory](https://github.com/IndicoDataSolutions/Indico-Solutions-Toolkit/tree/main/examples)

 ### Tests
 To run the test suite you will need to set the following environment variables: HOST_URL, API_TOKEN_PATH.